w3c/wai-curricula/content/designer/interaction-design.md

 * design user experiences for different input methods, including mouse, touch, keyboard, and speech
 * design interactions and meaningful sequences inside complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
 * evaluate the use of custom keyboard shortcuts for complex widgets and applications and provide information about their purpose and scope
-* define methods to disable response to device and user motion to prevent accidental activation
+* apply methods to disable response to device and user motion to prevent accidental activation
-* define alternatives for complex gestures, including swiping, pinching, and drawing shapes
+* apply alternatives for complex gestures such as swiping, pinching, and drawing shapes
 * identify related requirements for developers to write code for interactions, including through mouse, keyboard, touch, and speech

 {% include excol.html type="all" %}